dprgarner/cv/src/cv.md

 I gained a wide range of experience with legacy and new codebases primarily using React, Redux, Django, Solr, and Elasticsearch.
 I worked on multiple projects, including:
 - Apps for aggregating and presenting direct marketing data and consumer survey data into tables, charts, and dashboards;
-- Apps for searching, reading, and generating presentations from long-form articles of market research analysis;
+- Apps for searching, reading, and generating presentations from long-form market research articles;
 - Internal tools for browser-based Selenium testing, visual regressions testing, and internal front-end libraries for implementing cross-company stylistic consistency.

 #### As the Technical Lead for a search app: